 Another mountain stage added to revised Giro

-MILAN (AP) -- The rescheduled Giro d'Italia in October will have an extra mountain-top finish in Stage 9 at Roccaraso.
+MILAN — The rescheduled Giro d’Italia in October will have an extra mountain-top finish in Stage 9 at Roccaraso.

 Organizers filled in the remaining holes of the route on Thursday, having already revealed details last week of the opening four stages in Sicily.